Áine: Gearóid FitzGerald

-In other tales Áine is the wife of Gerald FitzGerald, 3rd Earl of Desmond, known popularly as "Iarl Gearóid".
-Rather than having a consensual marriage, he rapes her (thought to be based on the story of Ailill Aulom), and she exacts her revenge by either changing him into a goose, killing him or both.
-The FitzGeralds thus claim an association with Áine; despite the Norman origins of the clan, the FitzGeralds would become known for being "More Irish than the Irish themselves."
+In other tales Áine is the wife of Gerald FitzGerald, 3rd Earl of Desmond, popularly known as "Iarl Gearóid".
+Rather than having a consensual marriage, he rapes her, and she exacts revenge by either changing him into a goose, killing him, or both.
+This is thought to be based on the story of Ailill Aulom.
+The FitzGeralds thus claim an association with Áine; despite the clan's Norman origins, the FitzGeralds became known for being "more Irish than the Irish themselves".

-In a variant of the FitzGerald story, Áine is raped by Gerald's father the Earl of Desmond, who witnesses Áine combing her hair while bathing in a river.
-The Earl takes possession of Áine's cloak, which is the only way to control her, and he rapes her.
-Gerald FitzGerald is the product of their union, and Gerald exhibits certain magical abilities; he has the ability to dramatically change size (shrinks down to jump into a bottle), and he can transform into a goose, which he does at Lough Gur near Cnoc Áine.
-After Gerald's father dies, Áine and Gerald inherit his lands. Áine enchants the hillside of Cnoc Áine, causing peas to grow there miraculously overnight.
+In a variant of the FitzGerald story, Áine is raped by Gerald's father, the Earl of Desmond, who sees Áine combing her hair while bathing in a river.
+The Earl takes possession of Áine's cloak, which is the only way to control her, and rapes her.
+Gerald FitzGerald is the product of this rape.
+Gerald exhibits certain magical abilities; he can change size dramatically (shrinking to jump into a bottle), and can transform into a goose, which he does at Lough Gur near Cnoc Áine.
+After Gerald's father dies, Áine and Gerald inherit his land. Áine enchants the hillside of Cnoc Áine, causing peas to grow there miraculously overnight.
 In some versions of the story, Gerald is the king of the Sídhfir, is bound to a pillar in Loch Guirr, and according to Munster prophecy, will one day rise from the Loch mounted on a black steed with a white face to engage in combat during the final war.

 Manannán mac Lir

-In yet other versions of her myth, she is the wife or daughter of the sea god, Manannán mac Lir.
+In yet other versions of her myth, Áine is the wife or daughter of the sea god Manannán mac Lir.